-Through the Audit and Compliance Committee, a compliance review of Consumer Protection laws was conducted on a company-wide basis across all countries of operation.
-The committee satisfied itself that appropriate systems and processes were in place in terms of sale agreements, marketing material, packaging and labeling, as well as the commercial conduct of the company to ensure compliance with these laws.
+Through the Audit and Compliance committee, a compliance review with Consumer Protection laws was conducted on a company-wide basis across all countries of operation in the previous year.
+The committee was satisfied that appropriate systems and processes were in place in terms of sale agreements, marketing material, packaging and labeling, as well as the commercial conduct of the company to ensure compliance with these laws.
+Monitoring of this aspect continues at the various operations and instances of potential non-compliance will be addressed by the Audit and Compliance committee.
 Through the establishment of customer care lines, operations are able to monitor customer relationships and any potential complaints that may arise.

-2. Terms of Reference
+2. Terms of reference

-The committee has adopted and operates within formal terms of reference that have been approved by the board of directors.
+The committee has adopted and operates within formal terms of reference that have been approved by the Board.
 The committee confirms that for the period under review, it discharged its duties and responsibilities in accordance with these terms of reference.
-The summary of the role of the committee is as articulated on page 53 of this integrated annual report.
+The summary of the role of the committee is as articulated on page 63 of this integrated annual report.

-3. Duties Assigned by the Board
+3. Duties assigned by the Board

-During the period under review, the committee fulfilled its responsibilities assigned to it by the board in accordance with its terms of reference.
-The committee assisted the board to fulfill its risk governance and SHE objectives by ensuring, amongst others, that the company has implemented effective policies and plans for risk management and safety, health and environment that enhance the company's ability to achieve its strategic objectives.
-The committee also ensured that disclosures and communication between the board and the Audit and Compliance Committee regarding risk management processes and activities pertaining to safety, health and environment were comprehensive and adequately facilitated.
+During the period under review, the committee fulfilled its responsibilities assigned to it by the Board in accordance with its terms of reference.
+The committee assisted the Board to fulfill its risk governance and SHE objectives by ensuring, amongst others, that the company has implemented effective policies and plans for risk management, safety, health and environment that enhance the company's ability to achieve its strategic objectives.
+The committee also ensured that disclosures and communication between the Board and the Audit and Compliance Committee regarding risk management processes and activities pertaining to safety, health and environment were comprehensive and adequately facilitated.
 Whilst the committee had specific duties relating to risk governance, the role of the Audit and Compliance Committee was retained in terms of some aspects of risk management, including financial reporting risks, internal financial controls and fraud and IT risks relating to financial reporting.
-The committee performed the responsibility of overseeing the performance of the company against its set safety, health and environment targets and objectives, and considering reports relating to substantive SHE risks and liabilities that could potentially face the company.
+The committee performed its responsibility of overseeing the performance of the company against its set safety, health and environment targets and objectives, and considering reports relating to substantive SHE risks and liabilities that could potentially face the company.

-4. Relationship with Other Board Committees
+4. Relationship with other Board committees

-The committee acknowledges the inextricable link between certain of its responsibilities with those of other committees of the board.
+The committee acknowledges the inextricable link between certain of its responsibilities with those of other committees of the Board.
 Some of these include the relationship with the Audit and Compliance Committee, which retains the responsibility for risk management as it relates to financial reporting risks, internal financial controls and fraud and IT risks relating to financial reporting.